yash6967/StackHack_final/README.md

 Step4:Choose the showtime available that day and you will open a seat selector in which you can select seats and pay for them using dummy payment gateway.
 Step5: Fill any random details in the dummy payment and click "Pay Now" button.
 Step6: Go to "My Bookings" to find your tickets.

-### Screenshots or GIFs

-Include screenshots or GIFs of the project here (if available).